 - an AAT (Association of Accounting Technicians) Certificate or Diploma

-- ICEAW (Institute of Chartered Accountants in England and Wales) Certificate in Finance Accounting and Business
+- ICAEW (Institute of Chartered Accountants in England and Wales) Certificate in Finance Accounting and Business

 Or you can study at a higher level, for example

-- ICEAW (Institute of Chartered Accountants in England and Wales) ACA qualification - you need a degree or the AAT Certificate
+- ICAEW (Institute of Chartered Accountants in England and Wales) ACA qualification - you need a degree or the AAT Certificate

 - CIPFA (Chartered Institute of Public Finance and Accountancy) Professional Qualification - you need two A levels and three GCSEs (or equivalent qualifications) including maths and English